mehulagg/gitlab/doc/operations/feature_flags.md

 using the Unleash [`userWithId`](https://unleash.github.io/docs/activation_strategy#userwithid) activation strategy.

-Enter user IDs as a comma-separated list of values.
-For example, `user@example.com, user2@example.com`, or `username1,username2,username3`, and so on.
+Enter user IDs as a comma-separated list of values (for example, `user@example.com, user2@example.com`, or `username1,username2,username3`, and so on).
 Note that user IDs are identifiers for your application users.
 They do not need to be GitLab users.

 CAUTION: **Caution:**
 The Unleash client **must** be given a user ID for the feature to be enabled for